parris/iz/README.md

     // or you can use this and just give null values in the rules object areRules.validFor(wine)

+It is often useful to get back error messages from an Are object.
+Regardless of how you create your Are object (JSON or Iz objects) the result is a set of Iz objects stored within `.fields`.
+Iz objects contain an attribute called `errors`.
+The `.getInvalidFields` helper will retrieve all iz objects with errors.

+    var rules = Are(...);

+    if (!rules.validFor(someAttributeObject)) {
+        return rules.getInvalidFields();
+    }

 Required Fields:
 ----
 In most cases, you'll only want to validate values when they exist.
 By default iz functions in this way.
 If you want to force the presence of a value you can use the `required` method.